 So as part of my 2011 resolutions for myself and blog, I am going to bust into that mountain of books I own more often and try to write some reviews for you.
-At least then I have a justifiable excuse to give the BF, right? ha.
+At least then I have a justifiable excuse to give Handsome, right?
+Ha.

-This is my first official review so bare with me as I am trying to iron out this process.
+This is my first official cookbook review so bear with me as I am trying to iron out this process.

 Technical Level: Baked Explorations is a book for anyone of any level who likes to bake.
-It has recipes for every type of baker of all skill levels which is great because that means there is something for everyone to learn and enjoy (ok, so if you are already a master party chef, then you probably have these skills covered – ignore my previous comment).
+It has recipes for every type of baker of all skill levels which is great because that means there is something for everyone to learn and enjoy.
+OK, so if you are already a master pastry chef, then you probably have these skills covered – ignore my previous comment.
 But for those of us book buyers – Baked Explorations has a great selection of quick and simple (one, maybe two, bowl oatmeal cake) to timely and patient.

 Why’d I Buy: Sometimes you gotta have faith.
 The follow up book to the beautiful and awesome Baked had to be as great as the original, right?
 I picked this out without previewing just on the anticipation alone from its big brother.
 Normally, I’d read reviews or debate over books before settling on one.
 Not with this.
 Lucky for me I didn’t have to actually purchase it as my boss gave it to me as a gift (because I told him I would cry if I didn’t get if for Christmas from anyone).
 If I hadn’t gotten it though, you’d better believe I’d throw down the change for this one.